Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Experiments

-The \textsc{GeoQuery} dataset~\cite{zelle1995using} consists of natural language questions about US geography along with corresponding target representations.
-Similarly to prior work~\cite{dong2016language,dong2018coarse}, we replace entity mentions with placeholders (e.g., ``\nlp{m0}'', ``\nlp{m1}'') in both the source and target.
+\textsc{GeoQuery}~\cite{zelle1996learning} contains natural language questions about US geography.
+Similarly to prior work~\cite{dong2016language,dong2018coarse}, we replace entity mentions with placeholders.
 We use a variant of Functional Query Language (FunQL) as the target representation~\cite{kate2005learning}.
-Besides the standard split of ~\citet{zettlemoyer2005learning}, we also generate a new split based on query length, and a TMCD split, each consisting of 440 train and 440 test examples.
-We report exact-match accuracy for both datasets.
+In addition to the standard split of ~\citet{zettlemoyer2005learning}, we generate multiple splits focusing on compositional generalization: a new split based on query length and a TMCD split, each consisting of 440 train and 440 test examples.
+We also generate a new template split consisting of 441 train and 439 test examples.\footnote{We generate a new template split rather than use the \textsc{GeoQuery} template split of \citet{finegan2018improving} to avoid overlapping templates between the train and test sets when mapping from SQL to FunQL.}